shiyaamsunder/cineasteold/README.md

+# This is the old version of Cineaste made with create-react-app

-# Cineaste - A simple movie watchlist web app
+## Cineaste - A simple movie watchlist web app

 ## Made using React JS